 CHRISTMAS IN APRIL – Just once per year, on the last Saturday in April, we help fix up the home of someone nearby in Prince George’s County.
 Learn more about this worthy project on the county site.
 See photos.

 GREEN SANCTUARY CERTIFICATION – As part of our principles, caring for the environment is a natural concern.
 The UUA’s Green Sanctuary certification is a project we’re currently working on.
 We’ve done many things in our concern for the environment.
 Here’s a list of some things we’ve done.

-SPECIAL OFFERINGS – Once per month we take a collection to help a non-profit organization chosen at the monthly committee meeting the prior month.
-There will be a sign and envelopes for the collection with the name of the organization we’re collecting for.
+SPECIAL OFFERINGS – Occasionally we take a collection to help a non-profit organization chosen by the Board of Trustees.
 Please make checks out to DMUUC and put “special collection” or the name of the organization in your memo line Here is a list of some of the organizations we’ve helped.